NMA93/Accessibility-Designer-Guide/docs/design-rules/icons.md

 </div>
 {: .mb-3 }

 We see here two times the same interface, once with labels and once without.
 It is immediately clear that the interface with label is more user-friendly.
 Not only for users with disabilities it's much easier to use the interface with labels, but for all users.
-See also chapter [Context](/Accessibility-Designer-Guide/docs/Architecture/context/) to get more detailed informationabout meaningful labels.
+See also chapter [context]({{ site.baseurl }}{% link docs/Architecture/context.md %} "context") to get more detailed informationabout meaningful labels.
 {: .fs-3 .mb-6 }

 ### Icons contrast
 For UI components and graphical objects, [WCAG](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html/ "W3C guidelines") requires a contrast ratio of at least 3:1.
 If icons are used as interaction elements, for example in navigation, a contrast of 4.5:1 is recommended.
 Since the icons in navigation must be aligned with the navigation labels.
-See also chapter [Colours](/Accessibility-Designer-Guide/docs/design-rules/colours) to get more detailed information about contrast.
+See also chapter [colours]({{ site.baseurl }}{% link docs/design-rules/colours.md %} "colours") to get more detailed information about contrast.

 There are countless tools for checking the contrast of elements and text, one of my favourite tools is the [Colour Contrast Analyser](https://developer.paciellogroup.com/resources/contrastanalyser/ "Colour Contrast Analyser Tool") from the paciello group.